The Alternative Vet

 http://www.vetalternatives.co.uk - for general veterinary procedures.

 Of course, we do not pretend to suggest that the alternatives that will be mentioned on these sites are the only alternatives available.
-Alternative vets are looking into different therapies, as their wish to provide the best for their patients drives them to look deeper than what modern conventional medicine can offer to as patient.
+Alternative vets are looking into many different therapies, as their wish to provide the best for their patients drives them to look deeper than what modern conventional medicine can offer to as patient.

 Please be patient, as these sites will not be built quickly.
 It is an extensive ongoing work.

-Holistic, Alternative, Natural or Complementary?
+Holistic, Alternative, Natural or complimentary?

 The Holistic Vet